cs0320/assignment-zero/README.md

 This existing code is somewhat more complex than you'll write for the first assignment (CSV), and roughly the same complexity as the code you'll write for the third assignment (Server).
 It's an intermediate stage in my (Tim's) effort to author a chess program.
 Actually, that's not quite right; if it was only meant to play chess, it wouldn't need to be this complex.
 Instead, we're trying to make a codebase that can handle _many_ similar, but different, games.

-In the past, you've probably focused mostly on writing code that is _fit for a purpose_.
+In the past, you've probably focused on writing code that is _fit for a purpose_.
 It satisfies the assignment spec, or does what you need at the moment.
 You might have also tried to write code that is _easy to understand_ or _free from bugs_.
-In 0320, we'll write code that is also _safe from external bugs_ and _ready for change or extension_.
-When I (Tim) wrote this code, I was thinking mostly about extensibility.
+In 0320, we'll write code that is also _resilient against external bugs_ and _ready for change or extension_.
+When I (Tim) wrote this code, I was thinking mostly about extensibility and safety.
 If I shared my code with someone, could they easily extend it to play Go as well?

 ### Baseline Requirements

+_This is an exploratory exercise_, meant to help you understand the "0320 mindset" better, and reinforce your OO-programming skills.
+The starter code is incomplete and imperfect, although it can be run.

-You are allowed to modify this starter code in any way you wish.
-You may change the classes I wrote, add new classes, new `main` methods as alternative starting points, etc.
+You may modify this starter code in any way you wish.
+E.g., you may change the classes I wrote, add new classes, new `main` methods as alternative starting points, etc.

 ### Requirements